 EHE-ORIC grants managers are tasked with facilitating and closely monitoring personnel assignments on OSP and some internal grants.
 PIs should consult their grants managers prior to requesting personnel assignments as a best practice and especially when there are concerns regarding availability of funds, allowability, time or other constraints.
 In some case, OSP may need to be consult regarding sponsor terms and conditions.

 If changes to an employee’s effort on OSP funds are requested for a period of time that has already passed, a Costing Allocation must be entered to retroactively transfer the salary expense to the correct funding source.
-Such retroactive allocations are to be avoided if possible, Those occurring more 90 days after the pay period being changed require detailed justifications before being approved and processed.
+Such retroactive allocations are to be avoided if possible, those occurring more 90 days after the pay period being changed require detailed justifications before being approved and processed and can be denied.

 RELEASE TIME APPOINTMENTS